MuerteSeguraZ/Zephyr/README.md

 - `run <program>` — Execute an external program
 - `bye`, `exit`, `clear` — Exit or refresh shell
 - `clipcopy`, `clipclear` - Copy text to clipboard or clear clipboard
-- `cutemessage` — 💖 A special hidden feature for someone special
 - `help`, `?` — View all available commands

 ---